unimined/MultiVersion/software-engineering/v1.0/merged-jar-spec-sds-1.0.md

 in order to facilitate hierarchy changes, when these are detected, a few extra methods will be added to the merged class the class will no longer inherit from the original merged class, and instead will add a method for "casting" to each version's parent that it adds.

-this will also use a annotation parameter to notate the method as "synthetic", meaning it's not actually in the original class.
+this will also use an annotation parameter to notate the method as "synthetic", meaning it's not actually in the original class.

+hierarchy changes will also be noted in the `@MergedClass` annotation with an `@Inheritance` annotation that denotes changes from what the merged class's inheritance would be.

 for example.
 the class `com.example.ClassA`